 The Buildings and Grounds Committee is entrusted with preserving (with an eye to the past and maintaining an eye to the future) all parish properties.
 Their mission is to aide in the development of a comprehensive plan for anticipated maintenance requirements to ensure the facilities' integrity for future generations.
 This committee is comprised of a group of facilites oriented parishioners who also aide in the development of a fiscally responsible long term plan that gives consideration to property and facilities, for the future of our parish.

-The St. Michael Cemetery was established to carry out the sacred religious function of the burial and care for the resting-places of the deceased.
+The Saint Michael Parish Cemetery was established to carry out the sacred religious function of the burial and care for the resting-places of the deceased.
 The Cemetery Committee is actively involved in the operation and care of the parish cemetery.
 They establish procedures and practices for the sale and recording of lots, funding of perpetual care, review of cemetery guidelines, as well as project and budget planning.
 They monitor the financial controls, budget, and practices of the cemetery to ensure the diocesan guidelines and state laws are followed.
 This committee meets yearly and on an as needed basis.
 Click here for committee members.

 The Parish Stewardship Commission serves as a standing Commission of the Parish Pastoral Council.
 This Commission is advisory and consultative to the pastor or pastoral administrator and designee.
 This Commission collaborates with all other commissions and committees of the parish to ensure the ongoing life-long education, formation, conversion and facilitation of stewardship as a way of life within the lives of individual parishioners and the parish as a whole.